-Leona is currently touring Japan to promote her latest CD, ‘A New Peace Within’ and joins us to talk about her journey from the big city of Tokyo to the mountains of Tennessee.
+Leona Tokutake is a classically trained violinist who now plays bluegrass country music, an upbeat, faster tempo country music.
+She made Johnson City, Tennessee her home but is currently touring Japan to promote her latest CD, ‘A New Peace Within.’
+She is on the show to talk about her journey from the big city of Tokyo to the mountains of Tennessee.

 Leona’s father was a country guitar player in Japan whose taste in American music greatly influenced her.
 In the search for someone to teach her country-western music, she attended a fiddle camp in Tennessee for a week when she was 16.
 While surrounded by other kids playing together with their families, she fell in love with their bluegrass music.
 Compared to country music which often sings about being heartbroken, bluegrass music is influenced by mountain music.
 It also makes people want to dance and have a good time.
 Despite being a stranger in their midst, people welcomed her when she showed them she could play very good music.
 She then earned a college degree in bluegrass music and learned the unique Southern US culture, style, and accent.